Azure/Azure-DataFactory/Samples/AzureAnalysisServicesProcessSample/README.md

 - AzureADAuthority: Azure AD authority.
 - AzureADResource: Azure AD resource (token scope).
 - AzureADClientId: Your service account Client ID.
 Also known as Application ID.
-- AzureADClientSecret: Your service account Client Secret.
-Also known as API Access Key.
+- AzureADClientSecretPath: Path to a text file in the linked Azure Storage account, containing your service account Client Secret (also known as API Access Key).